 The video only mentions codependence one time, but in learning about the word over the years, it means so much more than what it sounds like, and most of the subjects in this video fall under its umbrella.

-Although there is not one single definition of codependence, and there are over 50 codependent traits, where I am today, I could see a short definition of it as “being someone who has a difficult time maintaining my authentic self in front of others” or as “being dependent on anything else to fill my self-esteem or to distract me from my lack of it.”
+Although there is not one single definition of codependence, and there are over 50 codependent traits.
+Where I am today, I could see a short definition of it as “being someone who has a difficult time maintaining my authentic self in front of others” or as “being dependent on anything else to fill my self-esteem or to distract me from my lack of it.”
 The word “anything” leaves the range of options very open!
 And that range often includes extreme opposite behaviors, like people pleasing vs. isolation, even though both equal codependence.
-The result of the dependence on outside sources for self-esteem is usually an unhealthy relationship with oneself and others (or vice versa), which creates an inability to have real intimacy, which can lead to deep sadness and anxiety.
+The result of the dependence on outside sources for self-esteem is usually an unhealthy relationship with oneself and others, which creates an inability to have real intimacy, which can lead to deep sadness and anxiety.

 I didn’t recognize any of these behaviors in myself.
 I thought I was fine.
 But I knew my closest relationship left me feeling an ache that was dangerous.
 Luckily, someone opened up vulnerably in front of me about her imperfect relationship and after years of swallowing my pain, I randomly opened up to her.
 She told me to read that book.